alex-w-hunt/CTF_Writeups/Hack The Box/Editorial.md

 </script>
 ```

 Taking note that this script was printing the uploaded file path to the console as well initiating the request upon clicking "Preview", this sent me looking for a file upload vulnerability.
 Interestingly, this app makes great use a best practice in mitigating file upload vulnerabilities— it is changing the filename to a long, random ID upon upload.
-This however is obviously counteracted by the fact that it then displays the path and new name directly to the user in the web console.
+This however is obviously counteracted by the fact that it then displays the path and new name directly to the user in the dev console and web response.
 <img width="772" height="264" alt="image" src="https://github.com/user-attachments/assets/226874b3-bfd5-4590-8f02-bff5efd9f568" />
 _Burp Suite request/response showing the new filename returned to the user_